 The Colonel himself fell in battle in the tropical nation of Sierra Gordo, caught up in the revolutionary fervor sweeping the land at the time.
 He died fighting in this new revolution, not remotely regretting his choices after having become jaded at Soviet government policies by this time.

 While Brekhov and many of the Guard died in this altercation, this wouldn't be the end of the man's legacy.
-From the ashes of the original team grew a second Oktober Guard, led by a strange doppelganger of the Colonel, the Soviet navy Captain known as Red Star...!
+From the ashes of the original team grew a second Oktober Guard, led by an inexplicable doppelganger of the Colonel, the Soviet navy Captain known as Red Star!